michNo2/Send-android-notification-on-raspberry-pi/README.md

 When starting the app on the phone, the led lights up 5 seconds (in orange) when the phone is connected, every 5 minutes (approx.) the led lights up in orange for 5 seconds.

-TECHNICAL DETAIL ON THE SCRIPT (to read before modifying especially on the delay) :
+TECHNICAL DETAIL ON THE SCRIPT

 The android "automate" application is used on the phone to send http requests to this script In "automate":